Do natural antibiotics for a UTI work?

 It usually starts with a sudden and frequent need to visit the potty.
 When you get there, you only can squeeze a little bit of urine, followed by a painful burning sensation in your bladder and/or urethra.

-In more extreme cases you may end up with fever, chills, back pain, and even blood in your urine.
+In more extreme cases you may end up with fever, chills, back pain, and even bloodnoo in your urine.

-Fortunately, you don’t need pharmaceuticals antibiotics to clear your bladder infection.
+Fortunately, you don’t need pharmaceutical antibiotics to clear your bladder infection.

-Here you’ll find the top 3 most effective (science-based) natural antibiotics for UTI.
+Here you’ll find the top 3 most effective (science-based) natural antibiotics for UTIs.

-Using them may not only heal your UTI, but prevent your next one and boost your overall health – Without any side effects.
+Using them may not only heal your UTI (Urinary Tract Infection) but prevent your next one and boost your overall health – without any side effects.

 Did you know?
 UTIs are the second most common reason people visit their doctor every year.

-More than 8 million women head to their doctor for UTI treatment annually.
-And 20 percent of them will get a second UTI (and a third and a forth…).
+More than 8 million women head to their doctor for UTI treatment annually (see statistics).
+And, 20 percent of them will get a second UTI (and a third and a fourth…).

 1. Women have shorter urethras.